TezBaydu/Milestone-project-4-GraphicDesign/README.md

 - Package disappears from orders when deleted or adjusts Totals
     - Only association is with the pid number in Stripe to find the amount charged however pacakge details with logo request details disppaears?
 - Contact form not pulling authenticated users
+- Contact form not pulling detailapplied into fields